-We recommend at all sites that you have secondary containment for your oil storage tanks wherever you put them, even if it's not required by Oil Storage Regulations (OSR), SSAFO Regulations or Building Regulations, (see Section 5c).
+We recommend at all sites that you have secondary containment for your oil storage tanks wherever you put them, even if it's not required by Regulations for Oil Storage, SSAFO Regulations or Building Regulations, (see Section 5c).

 You should, or if OSR applies must, ensure that steps are taken, to minimise the risk of damage to the secondary containment system by impact or collision.